a-bunting/ngx-mazes/README.md

 https://user-images.githubusercontent.com/763952/162148955-9810b076-61ac-4e22-a61f-315b6c8965f7.mp4

 A maze generated at random with Prims Algorithm.
 It has had its wall thickened and then is reflected both in the X and Y direction.
 A central room is added at the end.
 A pacman maze!
+Note that canvas animation is not yet a part of this package, which only creates a raw maze data file.

 ## Todo
 - [ ] Add weave mazes